HoorWajid/AI-Internship-HoorWajid/Task_4/README.md

-- Chi-square tests of independence between key categorical pairs (Attack Type ↔ Severity, Severity ↔ Action Taken, Attack Type ↔ Malware Indicator) to check whether visually-different category counts represent a real statistical relationship or just natural sampling noise — visualized as annotated heatmaps rather than grouped bar charts, so the exact count/percentage and the p-value sit in one figure.
+- Chi-square tests of independence between key categorical pairs (Attack Type ↔ Severity, Severity ↔ Action Taken, Attack Type ↔ Malware Indicator) to check whether visually-different category counts represent a real statistical relationship or just natural sampling noise, visualized as annotated heatmaps rather than grouped bar charts, so the exact count/percentage and the p-value sit in one figure.
 - Time-pattern analysis: attack volume by hour of day and by year (line charts, since these are trends over an ordered axis).
 - Anomaly score distribution compared across attack types (KDE plot) and across severity levels (boxplot, to show median/quartile spread directly).
-- Geographic breakdown: top 10 states by attack count (horizontal bar — the one place a bar chart is the right tool, since it's a ranking).
+- Geographic breakdown: top 10 states by attack count (horizontal bar, the one place a bar chart is the right tool, since it's a ranking).
 - Correlation heatmap across numeric features (ports, packet length, anomaly score).